mendersoftware/mender-docs/10.Downloads/docs.md

 !!! modified the original files.

-To prevent the Mender clients from upgrading when upgrading the rest of the system, mark the packages to be held with:
+To prevent the Mender client from upgrading when upgrading the rest of the system, mark the packages to be held with:

 <!--AUTOMATION: ignore -->